University-of-Delaware-IT-RCI/iptracking/README.md

 $ sudo make install
 ```

-Before the systemd service can be used, the configuration file must be created (we did **not** install it in our CMake configuration above).
+Before the systemd service can be used, the daemon configuration file must be created (we did **not** install it in our CMake configuration above).
 In our case, that's `/usr/local/etc/iptracking.yml`.
+A description of the daemon configuration file can be found in a later section.

 Once that file has been created, the service can be started:

 ```
 $ sudo systemctl daemon-reload